baumgach/baumgach.github.io/_pages/about.md

 News
 ======
- * Oct 2020: You can apply for PhD positions in our group through the prestigious [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/). **The deadline is Nov 2, 2020**.
+ * Oct 2020: You can apply for PhD positions in our group through the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/). **The deadline is Nov 2, 2020**.
 Get in touch for details how to apply to work with us!
  * Oct 2020: Accepted position as Independent Research Group Leader at the University of Tübingen